 Samsung Galaxy S9 and Galaxy S9 Plus

-Samsung’s newest phones are also its best phones.
-The Samsung Galaxy S9 and Galaxy S9 Plus came out less than a month ago to high praise around the tech industry.
+The Samsung Galaxy S9 and Galaxy S9 Plus came out earlier this year to high praise around the tech industry.
 While there aren’t huge changes from last year’s Galaxy S8 and Galaxy S8 Plus, there didn’t need to be for Samsung to stay atop the Android latter.

 The most notable new addition to the devices is the dual mechanical aperture lens.
 Depending on your lighting, the lens will change between a f/1.5 aperture and a f/2.4 aperture.
 This allows the camera to let in more light when it needs it.
 In practice, pictures look absolutely fantastic, just like they did last year.
 The new camera setup does improve the reduction of noise in low-light situations and maintaining fine lines in pictures.
 While most may not notice a difference, it is there and camera hounds will know what to look for.